 Alcohol & Boating

-It is an offence under the Criminal Code of Canada to operate a boat if you’re impaired by drugs or alcohol.
-You are considered ‘under the influence’ if you have a Blood Alcohol Concentration (BAC) in excess or 0.08%.
-For passengers, alcohol consumption varies by province so it is advised to ensure you know the local legislation prior to having alcohol on-board.
+It is an offence under the Criminal Code of Canada to operate a boat if you're impaired by drugs or alcohol.
+You are considered ‘under the influence' if you have a Blood Alcohol Concentration (BAC) in excess or 0.08%.
+For guests on your pleasure craft, alcohol consumption varies by province so it is advised to ensure you know the local legislation prior to having alcohol on-board.

 Ensuring Passenger Safety on Your Boat